Dr Susanna Van Der Merwe

 I have a broad research interest which includes:

-- Clinical Pharmaceutics: a strong collaboration has been established with Southampton University Hospital NHS Foundation Trust (UHS) and more specifically Southampton Pharmacy Research Centre (SPRC).
+- Clinical Pharmaceutics: a strong collaboration has been established with Southampton University Hospital NHS Foundation Trust (UHS) and more specifically Southampton Pharmacy Research Centre (SPRC) with a focus on chemical and physical compatibility and stability of IV administered medicines.

 - Mucosal vaccine delivery.